fizzle77/JAFDTC/doc/README.md

 includes the following commands,

 - **Edit** &ndash; Copies the properties from the selected PoI to the PoI editor.
-- **Delete** &ndash; Deletes the selected *user* PoIs from the database.
+- **Delete** &ndash; Deletes the selected PoIs from the database.
+Note that DCS PoIs cannot be deleted and deleting a campaign PoI implicitly deletes all PoIs in that campaign.
 - **Import** &ndash; Imports new PoIs from a previously exported file.
 - **Export** &ndash; Exports selected *user* PoIs from the database to a file.
-- **User Only** &ndash; Toggles the PoI list between showing all PoIs and only showing user PoIs.
-- **Coordiantes** &ndash; Selects the format to use for PoI coordiantes.
+- **Coordiantes** &ndash; Selects the format to use for PoI coordiantes (e.g., DMS, DDM).

-After entering or updating properties for a PoI in the PoI editor, click the **Add** button to add a new PoI to the theater (the theater is automatically determined from the latitude and longitude).
-The **Add** button will be titled **Update** if the change would update an existing user PoI.
+TODO

+### Point of Interst List

+Each row in the **Point of Interest List** corresponds to a single PoI in the database and provides information such as name and position (latitude, longitude, elevation).
+The icon at the left of each row in this list indicates the PoI type:

+- **Pin** &ndash; A user PoI.
+- **Flag** &ndash; A campaign PoI, by convention the first tag is the campaign name (in the screenshot, the campaign PoIs belong to the "NTTR Training Range" campaign)
+- **No Icon** &ndash; A DCS system PoI.

+TODO

+### Editing Points of Interest

+The controls at the bottom of the page allow you to add or update user PoIs.
+Double-clicking on a PoI in the list, or selecting a PoI and clicking on the **Edit** command will populate the fields (Name, Tags, Latitude, etc.) with the values from the PoI.

+> DCS and Campaign PoIs are read-only and cannot be edited.
+When editing a PoI of these types,
+> JAFDTC creates a User PoI copy of the point of interest and edits that.

+Based on context, the **Add** button may also appear as **Update**.
+This button adds a new user PoI to the database (if the PoI is new) or updates an existing user PoI in the database.
+The **Clear** button clears the editor fields.

+### Importing and Exporting Points of Interest

+TODO

 ## Settings